Juilliard School: Instruments

 The Juilliard School has about 275 pianos, of which 231 are Steinway grand pianos.
-It is one of the world's largest collections of Steinway and Son's Pianos in the space of concert halls and practice rooms.
+It is one of the world's largest collections of Steinway and Sons pianos in the space of concert halls and practice rooms.

 Pipe organs at Juilliard include those by Holtkamp (III/57, III/44, II/7), Schoenstein (III/12), Flentrop (II/17), Noack (II/3) and Kuhn (IV/85), which are located in various practice rooms and recital halls.

 The strings department allows students to borrow valuable historic stringed instruments for special concerts and competitions.
-There are more than 200 such stringed instruments, including several by Antonio Stradivari and Giuseppi Guarneri del Gesù.
+There are more than 200 such stringed instruments, including several by Antonio Stradivari and Giuseppe Guarneri del Gesù.

 Print and digital resources

 The Lila Acheson Wallace Library is the main library at Juilliard that holds study scores, performance and sound recordings, books, and videos.
 The school's archives include manuscript collections with digitized holographs.
 The library has over 87,000 musical scores and 25,000 sound recordings.
 The Peter Jay Sharp Special Collections features the Igor and Soulima Stravinsky Collection, the Arthur Gold and Robert Fizdale Collection, and the Eugène Ysaÿe Collection.

-Juilliard's most notable collection is the Juilliard Manuscript Collection, which the school acquired in 2006.
-The collection includes autograph scores, sketches, composer-emended proofs and first editions of major works by Mozart, Bach, Beethoven, Brahms, Schumann, Chopin, Schubert, Liszt, Ravel, Stravinsky, Copland, and other masters of the classical music canon.
+The school acquired the Juilliard Manuscript Collection in 2006, which includes autograph scores, sketches, composer-emended proofs and first editions of major works by Mozart, Bach, Beethoven, Brahms, Schumann, Chopin, Schubert, Liszt, Ravel, Stravinsky, Copland, and other composers of the classical music canon.
 Many of the manuscripts had been unavailable for generations.
 Among the items are the printer's manuscript of Beethoven's Ninth Symphony, complete with Beethoven's handwritten amendments, that was used for the first performance in Vienna in 1824; Mozart's autograph of the wind parts of the final scene of The Marriage of Figaro; Beethoven's arrangement of his monumental Große Fuge for piano four hands; Schumann's working draft of his Symphony No. 2; and manuscripts of Brahms's Symphony No. 2 and Piano Concerto No. 2.
 The entire collection has since been digitized and can be viewed online.